 Once your chart of accounts is set up, you can enter the starting balances for your asset and liability accounts from your Starting Balances page.

-Or, if you’re looking for more details on what a nonprofit chart of accounts is, you can watch this short tutorial:
+If you’re looking for more details on what a nonprofit chart of accounts is, this tutorial may help provide some more information: